Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Error Callbacks

-You can pass a second callback to `logEvent` and identify that will be called if the network request for the event fails.
+You can pass a second callback to `logEvent` and identify that are called if the network request for the event fails.
  This is useful to detect if a user is using an ad blocker, or if there's an error from the Amplitude server due to an issue with the event format.
  You can use the error callback together with the success callback like this:

 ```js
 var successCallback = function() {